arykov/reverseproxy/README.md

  * To remove address mapping use HTTP DELETE http://localhost:[managementPort]/addressmap/from.
 For example: _http://localhost:[managementPort]/addressmap/http://cnn.com_
  * To get current configuration use HTTP GET http://localhost:[managementPort]/addressmap

+Known limitations:
+ * Chunked transfer encoding not currently supported
+ * Proxy chaining is not supported